SarithRavI/GSoC-Tests/Task_3/README.md

 | GCN | no | 0.791 | 0.777| In [28]
 | GCN | yes | 0.784 | 0.768 | Removed

+#### 3.1 Discussion

 - Model that utilizes PointNet conv outperforms the model with GCN layers in training.
 But GCN model has higher generalization capability.
 This observation aligns with the fact that simple convolution can increase the linear seperability of a model and improves generalization (see this [paper](https://arxiv.org/pdf/2102.06966.pdf)).
 - GCN layer is sensitive to distribution of node features.
 When graphs falling into separate classes, have less amount of similar node features among each other, GCN is powerful as much as WL-test.
-This explains why GCN outperformed GIN model (see this [paper](https://arxiv.org/pdf/1810.00826.pdf))
+This explains why GCN outperformed GIN model in our case.(see this [paper](https://arxiv.org/pdf/1810.00826.pdf))
 - Knowing that, since all the nodes have a similar element (GPE value along depth dim which is fixed to 0.0) in their node feature, we suspect this element reduces performance of the GCN when dataset with GPE is fed.
+This hypothesis is yet to be checked.

+### 4. Future works.

+- [ ] Trying different approaches to convert images to graphs. specially in a way such that the graph is small.
+- [ ] Finding the best `k` value for creating k-nearest-neighbor graph.
+- [ ] Finding where the model best fits in the GNN design space (see this [paper](https://arxiv.org/pdf/2011.08843.pdf))
+- [ ] Trying graph coarsening approaches in place of graph pooling (see page 65 of [here])(https://www.cs.mcgill.ca/~wlh/grl_book/files/GRL_Book.pdf)